 Protect Your Job.

 Long Law Firm will represent you with federal formal and informal Grievances, EEOC , MSPB or OSC Complaints and other Administrative employment actions with the Government.
-This includes representation with your employing Federal Department or Agency, the Defense Counterintelligence and Security Agency (DCSA), DoD Consolidated Adjudication Facility, your employing federal agency, corporation, and the Defense Office of Hearings and Appeals (DOHA) for personal appearances, hearings/formal reply/review and any federal Security Appeals Board or Credentialing Board.
+This includes representation with your employing Federal Department or Agency, the Defense Counterintelligence and Security Agency (DCSA), DoD Consolidated Adjudication Facility (DoD-CAF), your employing corporation, the Defense Office of Hearings and Appeals (DOHA) for personal appearances, hearings/formal reply/review and any Federal Personnel Security Appeals Board/Panel or Credentialing Board.
 We are your one-stop solution.

 The government relies upon experienced attorney’s and security clearance experts – and so should you.
 With more than 25 years of military, national security and legal experience, let Long Law Firm help you navigate these complex legal processes and requirements to keep your security clearance and your job!

-The security clearance application process, as well as the renewal process, includes an extensive and thorough background investigation into your personal life and financial history.
-Anything from traffic offenses, credit card debt and foreign connections can be called into question.
+The security clearance application process, as well as the renewal process (periodic reinvestigation (PR), includes an extensive and thorough background investigation into your personal life, employment and financial history.
+Anything from traffic offenses, credit card debt, foreign connections, travel, social media, and more can be called into question.

 Further, just because you have been granted a clearance does not guarantee you will be granted another one later or be able to maintain it for the remainder of your career.
 A security clearance can be taken away at any time due to numerous factors that call into question your ability to work in a sensitive position or have access to classified information.
 The government conducts “Continuous Evaluations (CE)” on military personnel, federal employees and contractors who hold a security clearance.
 This means they can constantly monitor information about your life; and now, the government can also collect information from your social media and consider it for security clearance determinations.